VakhoKontridze/VComponents/README.md

 }
 ```

 First method is not only not preferred, but it will also not work.
+Despite specifying `nil` to chagne state, `VToggle` would use still use its default animation.

-In first case, `VToggle` would use default animation, despite specifying `nil`.
-Components manage state parameters passed via initializers internally, and animations used on them externally do not have any effect.
-Though process behind his design choice was to centralize component animations to model, and also prevent components affecting external data by modifying them with an animation.
+Components manage state parameters internally, and animations used to change them externally do not have any effect.

+Thought process behind his design choice was to centralize animations to model.

+Components also prevent themselves from modifying external state with an animation.

 ## Contact
 e-mail: [vakho.kontridze@gmail.com](mailto:vakho.kontridze@gmail.com)